rhanmiano/the-starred-ph/content/about.md

 ### Caveats

 Since the users' location is free-text, users with cities only or did not indicated their location at all will not be included in the searching.
 This can be resolved by indicating "Philippines" or "PH" in your location. `e.g. Manila, Philippines or Manila, PH`

+Also, repositories that are being searched in the query are created by individual users not by organizations.

 ## Contribute